boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 More complex scenarios can happen with extra segmentation of the TN and additional TN Orchestration domains.
 It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

-## Mapping Schemes between 5G Network Slices and Transport Network Slices {#sec-mapping}
+## Mapping Schemes Between 5G Network Slices and Transport Network Slices {#sec-mapping}

    There are multiple options for mapping 5G Network Slices to TN slices:

    * 1 to N:
 A single 5G Network Slice can be mapped to multiple TN slices (1 to N).
 For instance, consider the scenario depicted in {{figure-5}}, illustrating the separation of the 5G Control Plane and User Plane in TN slices for a single 5G eMBB network slice.
 It is important to note that this mapping can serve as an interim step to N:M mapping.
 In this scenario, a subset of the TN slices can be intended for sharing by multiple 5G network slices (e.g., the Control Plane TN slice is shared by multiple 5G network Slices).
-Further details about this scheme are described in {#sec-firstslice}.
+Further details about this scheme are described in {{sec-firstslice}}.

    * M to 1:
       Multiple 5G Network Slices may rely upon the same TN slice.
 In such a case, the Service Level Agreement (SLA) differentiation of slices